AnatolianTeam/Anatolian-Team-Services/docs/Testnet/ar.io/stake-delegation.md

 # Ar.io Delegation Guide

-If you have completed the operations on the previous page, we will activate staking here.
+If you have completed the operations on the previous page, we will do delegation here.